UihyunKim/markdown-previewer/README.md

 # markdown-previewer
 markdown previewer
-* insert text
-* preview document realtime with markdowned
+* Document preview in realtime with markdowned